Summer Olympic Games: Interwar era

 The 1920 Antwerp Games in war-ravaged Belgium were a subdued affair, but again drew a record number of competitors.
 This record only stood until 1924, when the Paris Games involved 3,000 competitors, the greatest of whom was Finnish runner Paavo Nurmi.
 The "Flying Finn" won three team gold medals and the individual 1,500- and 5,000-metre runs, the latter two on the same day.

 Paris hosted the 1924 Games, becoming the first two-time host city.
-The Games were the last held under the IOC presidency of Pierre de Coubertin, father of the modern Olympics, and saw the introduction of the Olympic motto Citius, Altius, Fortius, the Olympic Village, and the Winter Olympics as an “International Winter Sports Week.”
+The Games were the last held under the IOC presidency of Pierre de Coubertin, father of the modern Olympics, and saw the introduction of the Olympic motto Citius, Altius, Fortius, the Olympic Village, and the Winter Olympics as an "International Winter Sports Week."

 The 1928 Amsterdam Games was notable for being the first games which allowed females to compete at track & field athletics, and benefited greatly from the general prosperity of the times alongside the first appearance of sponsorship of the games, from the Coca-Cola Company.
 The 1928 games saw the introduction of a standard medal design with the IOC, choosing Giuseppe Cassioli's depiction of Greek goddess Nike with a winner being carried by a crowd of people.
 This design was used up until 1972.

-The 1932 Los Angeles Games were affected by the Great Depression, which contributed to the low number of competitors.
+The 1932 Los Angeles Games featured an Olympic Village and victory podium for the first time.